(30 ILCS 500/50-20)

 individual in the service of the State outweighs the public policy evidenced in

 that Section.
 The Executive Ethics Commission may grant an exemption after a public hearing at which any person may present testimony.
-The chief procurement officer shall publish notice of the date, time, and location of the hearing in the online electronic Bulletin at least 14 calendar days prior to the hearing and provide notice to the individual subject to the waiver and the Procurement Policy Board.
+The chief procurement officer shall publish notice of the date, time, and location of the hearing in the online electronic Bulletin at least 14 calendar days prior to the hearing and provide notice to the individual subject to the waiver, the Procurement Policy Board, and the Commission on Equity and Inclusion.
 The Executive Ethics Commission shall also provide public notice of the date, time, and location of the hearing on its website.
 If the Commission grants an exemption, the exemption is effective only if it is filed with the

 Secretary of State and the Comptroller prior to the execution of any contract and includes a statement setting forth